nunofachada/simoututils/simout/README.md

 #### Example 4: Visually analyze the distributional properties of a focal measure

 The [dist_plot_per_fm](dist_plot_per_fm.m) function offers a simple way of assessing the distributional properties of a focal measure for different model configurations (i.e. different model sizes, different parameter set, etc).
-It works with the data returned by the [stats_gather](stats_gather.m) function.
+For each configuration the function shows an aproximate probability density function (PDF), a histogram, and a QQ-plot.
+The [dist_plot_per_fm](dist_plot_per_fm.m) function works with the data returned by [stats_gather](stats_gather.m).

-* For example, lets assess the distributional properties of the PPHPC focal measure given by the **argmin** of the _grass quantity_ output for parameter set 2 and a number of different model sizes:
+For example, lets assess the distributional properties of the PPHPC focal measure given by the **argmin** of the _grass quantity_ output for parameter set 2 and a number of different model sizes:

 ```matlab
 % Get statistical summaries for different model sizes, parameter set 2